Zhangerr/pyreddit/README.md

 pyreddit
 ========

-my own spin on the reddit api in python (just practice), I don't think it'll ever be anywhere close to PRAW
+TODO: make async maybe? don't request for object from network immediately until some get() function is called (get has an option to refresh or use cache), comments should have child attribute with moer comment objects instead of just a bunch of data lol my own spin on the reddit api in python (just practice), I don't think it'll ever be anywhere close to PRAW

 **YOU MUST HAVE THE PYTHON PACKAGE [REQUESTS](http://docs.python-requests.org/en/latest/) TO USE THIS LIBRARY**